asha-lily/Song-lyric-count/README.md

 Average number of words in songs by ... is ...
 Show statistics?
 [Y/N]
 ```
 An example of these statistics is shown below.
+Note that statistics cannot be calculated if all of an artist's songs consist of 0 lyrics.

 ```
 --------------------------------------------------------------------------------